maxrosen/Ultimate-Software-Job-Board/README.md

 To run **Frontend**, go to **client** folder and run **npm start**.
 If **frontend** start correctly, there will be page rendered on **port 3000**.

+## Tips
+If being prompted missing dependency, use **npm install** which will install all missing dependencies.
+If still not working, you can install individual ones manually.